 The Dominica Botanic Gardens, established during the colonial era, is located in the city of Roseau and serves as a sanctuary for one of the region's richest botanical collection.

 They’ve been working since 1951, and have been able to accumulate 1 million members, 600 scientists, protect over 100 million acres of lands and thousands of miles of rivers, in 72 different countries (The Nature Conservancy [US]).
-The Bahamas also has organizations such as Dolphin Encounters and Dive Bahamas- two unique and independent entities, which mainly deal with exploration and adventure with underwater life.
-Dolphin Encounters gives the opportunity to learn about bottle-nose dolphins and sea lions in a fun an interactive way, while Bahamas Divers allow divers to swim with aquatic life and observe coral reef.
+The Bahamas also has organizations such as Dolphin Encounters and Bahamas Divers - two unique and independent entities, which mainly deal with exploration and adventure with underwater life.
+Dolphin Encounters gives the opportunity to learn about bottlenose dolphins and sea lions in a fun an interactive way, while Bahamas Divers allow divers to swim with aquatic life and observe coral reef.

 Land of 365 beaches and the only land in the Caribbean to have a Mount Obama (a mountain renamed after the US’ 44th president), Antigua and Barbuda is eccentrically home to various environmental awareness organizations and protection programs- which play their part in the conservation and preservation of the mother island and its daughter island.
 A total of 17 items currently exist on Carisealand; 10 of which are located in Antigua and 7 in Barbuda; though we can't say for certain how many of these organizations are still operational as a result of the passage of Hurricane Irma severely damaging the daughter isle, Barbuda.
 Thus, here are some of the environmental protectors you may discover on the islands.

 The Waste Recycling CORP.
 This is a non- profit organization which was started by the Rotary Club of Antigua Sundown, where they explore services such as; the collection of non-biodegradable materials and sensitizing and distributing recycling bins.
-In addition, the Antigua and Barbuda Waste Recycling Corporation has been quite committed to the preservation and conservation of the environment through their relentless efforts to institute various waste recycling programmes.
+In addition, the Antigua and Barbuda Waste Recycling Corporation have been quite committed to the preservation and conservation of the environment through their relentless efforts to institute various waste recycling programmes.

-The Jumby Bay Hawksbill Project.
-The JBHP is a study which monitors the Hawksbill sea turtle nesting colony on Long Island, Antigua and is currently in its 29th year of sea turtle conservation.
-This long serving study has observed about 450 nesting hawksbills that they have individually tagged, and seen vast amounts of offsprings make their way down the sand into Pasture Bay to start their life journeys.
+The Jumby Bay Hawksbill ProjectJumby Bay Hawksbill Project (JBHP) is a study which monitors the Hawksbill sea turtle nesting colony on Long Island, Antigua and is currently in its 29th year of sea turtle conservation.
+This long-serving study has observed about 450 nesting hawksbills that they have individually tagged, and seen vast amounts of offsprings make their way down the sand into Pasture Bay to start their life journeys.
 The JBHP ‘s mission is to understand to a deeper degree the life history and community of the sea turtles with the aim that it will provide scientific evidence which will aid in wise management and the formation of good policies.
 The Project is also a member of the Wider Caribbean Sea Turtle Conservation Network (WIDECAST).

-The Ministry of Agriculture, Lands, Fisheries & Barbuda Affairs.
+The Ministry of Agriculture, Lands, Fisheries and Barbuda Affairs.
 With the vision; “To be a vibrant organization guided by creativity, innovation, respect for the environment, standards of efficiency and the application of appropriate science and technology to deliver effective services”, the Ministry of Agriculture, Lands, Fisheries & Barbuda Affairs is versed in activities which will boost the country’s food security and sustainable development under their lands, forestry and veterinary and livestock divisions.

-The island of spices, and home to the family fairy tale “crick crack” stories which feature the famous Caribbean spider character, Anansi and his friends, Grenada too is one of the countries in the Lesser Antilles who sees the profound importance of creating environmental bodies and institutions to advocate for environmental conservation, preservation and sustainability; 24 of these organizations are now mapped in Carisealand.
+The island of spices and home to the family fairy tale “crick crack” stories which feature the famous Caribbean spider character, Anansi and his friends, Grenada too is one of the countries in the Lesser Antilles who sees the profound importance of creating environmental bodies and institutions to advocate for environmental conservation, preservation, and sustainability; 24 of these organizations are now mapped in Carisealand.

-The Grenada Goat Dairy Project or TGD for short, aims at reducing the carbon footprint associated with imports and help generate a sustainable income to less fortunate farmers.
+The Grenada Goat Dairy Project or, TGD for short, aims at reducing the carbon footprint associated with imports and help generate a sustainable income to less fortunate farmers.
 Established in 2008, TGD was introduced as a business model to train local farmers in the ways of sustainable income-generating production and marketing strategies for goat dairy products in Grenada.

 Conservation Kayak, opposite to the functions of Dive Grenada; where individuals experience Grenada’s underwater beauty, Conservation Kayak offers guided trips to experience the beauty of Grenada on top of the surface with the double goal to provide breath-taking kayaking experience as well as raising awareness of environmental conservation by increasing appreciation of Grenada’s eco-systems.